Jman012/FloatplaneAPI/README.md

 The file `fp-frontend-version.txt` is a collection of recent version changes that Floatplane has made, starting with `3.5.1`.
 This may be updated irregularly.

+### Integration Testing

+After making changes to the `floatplane-openapi-specification.json`, run `npm run test` in order to run integration tests with the Floatplane API.
+This ensures that the specification and its models are aligned with the API correctly.

+Integration tests will test for:
+- Expected HTTP 200 responses for valid requests
+- Expected HTTP 400/401/403/404 responses for invalid requests
+- A strict match between the response data from FP and the response schema/model in the specification:
+	- Case-sensitive property matching
+	- Case-sensitive enumeration matching
+	- No missing properties in the schema (if new properties begin appearing in FP response objects we want to begin tracking them)
+	- No extraneous properties in schema (if a property isn't in the FP response then it shouldn't be in the schema)
+	- Exact type matching (a string with a number in it should not be equivalent to a number)

+Write integration/unit tests in the `tests/FloatplaneAPIClientCSharpTester` C# project.

+#### Structure

+All integration test code is in `tests/`.
+The trimmed specification is generated and validated.
+A C# (csharp) client is generated with OpenAPI Generator with strict settings (see `tests/generate-csharp.sh`) into the git-ignored `tests/FloatplaneAPIClientCSharp` folder with a static project GUID.
+This contains all of the Models and APIs in normal code generation.
+The unit test project resides in VCS in `tests/FloatplaneAPIClientCSharpTester` and already links to the client project in the other folder.

+The FloatplaneAPIClientCSharpTester was generated using `tests/regenerate-csharp-test-library.sh` file.
+This also uses the OpenAPI Generator to generate the skeleton with API unit tests (no Model unit tests).
+It then removes the client library and re-links project references to the main client in `tests/FloatplaneAPIClientCSharp`.
+After this, it can be built tests can be run.

+Note that re-generating this unit test project will wipe out existing unit tests.
+This will be useful to add new endpoint API tests when new APIs are introduced by Floatplane, but you should use VCS change tracking to re-do the existing unit tests.

 ---

 # Contributions